keithtxw/strapi-spike/README.md

-# Strapi application
+# Strapi Spike

-A quick description of your strapi application
+A spike on Strapi